-Article 5 - Admission to the programme
+Article 5 - Admission to the programme (including the Double Degree programme with IST Lisbon)

-- 1. All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in Civil Engineering at Delft University of Technology or University of Twente will be admitted to the programme. - Students who do not possess the degree mentioned in subsection 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the admission committee on this matter. - 3.
-In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Section 2 of the Student Charter (central part), - a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
-Students with a foreign Bachelor's degree certificate may only be admitted to the programme if they have a Grade Point Average of at least 75% of the maximum points available. - 5.
-In order to meet the stipulations outlined in subsection 3, clause b, knowledge may be lacking in various subjects as long as it does not exceed the level of 16 credits.
-The missing subjects should be integrated into the programme instead of the parts referred to in Article 3, subsection 1, clause c of the Implementation Regulations.
+- 1a.
+All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in Aerospace Engineering (TU Delft), Mechanical Engineering, Marine Technology, Electrical Engineering, Civil Engineering or Applied Physics of one of the three technical universities in the Netherlands or Applied Physics of the Rijksuniversiteit Groningen will be admitted to the programme. - 1b.
+All students possessing a certificate proving that they have successfully completed the pre-master programme (schakelprogramma) in Aerospace Engineering will be admitted to the programme. - 1c.
+Students who have a Bachelor of Engineering degree in Aeronautics from Hogeschool INHOLLAND or the Aviation Programme from Hogeschool Amsterdam and who have successfully finished the bridging programme in Aerospace Engineering as a minor will be admitted to the programme. - 1d.
+Students who have a completed degree in Military Systems and Technology, specialisation Aviation Technology (Luchtvaarttechniek) or Weapons Systems (Wapensystemen) from the Netherlands Defence Academy (Nederlandse Defensie Academie) can be admitted to the programme. - 2.
+Students who do not possess one of the degrees mentioned in paragraph 1 are required to obtain proof of admission to the programme from the Dean, who will seek the advice of the Board of Examiners on this matter. - 3.
+In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the Executive Board, laid down in Section 2 of the Student Charter (central part); - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
+Students possessing a relevant foreign BSc degree will only be admitted to the degree programme if they have a grade point average of at least 75% of the maximum grade point average, unless the BSc degree is of sufficient quality and at the required level.